mybonk/mybonk-wiki/docs/Procedure_NixOS.md

-### 1.2 Download and install NixOS
+### Download and install NixOS

-  Now let's install nixOS on MY₿ONK console.
+  MY₿ONK console runs on NixOS.
+You need to install NixOS.

+  Let's do it.

   A NixOS live CD image can be downloaded from the [NixOS download page](https://nixos.org/download.html#nixos-iso) to install from (make sure you scroll down to the bottom of their home page as the first half of it is about nix *package manager* not nixOS).